Unknown180272/moduel-5/README.md

       <a href="scrambled_eggs.html">
         <h2>Scrambled Eggs</h2>
         <img src="scrambled_eggs.jpg" alt="Scrambled Eggs">
-        <p>Start your day off right with our fluffy and flavorful scrambled eggs.
-Made with farm-fresh eggs and a touch of seasoning, it's the perfect breakfast option.</p>
+        <p>Start your day off right with our fluffy scrambled eggs.
+Made with eggs and a some of seasoning, it's the perfect breakfast option.</p>
       </a>
     </li>
     <li>
       <a href="rice.html">
         <h2>Rice</h2>
         <img src="rice.jpg" alt="Rice">
-        <p>Indulge in our aromatic and perfectly cooked rice.
-Whether you prefer it plain or with added flavors, our rice is a versatile side dish that complements any meal.</p>
+        <p>Include this dish with anything you want.
+Whether you prefer it plain or with added flavors, you should definitly try it out.</p>
       </a>
     </li>
     <li>
       <a href="pizza.html">
         <h2>Pizza</h2>
         <img src="pizza.jpg" alt="Pizza">
-        <p>Satisfy your cravings with our mouthwatering pizza.
-Made with a crispy crust, gooey cheese, and your choice of delectable toppings, it's a slice of heaven you won't want to miss.</p>
+        <p>Satisfy your desire with our flavorful pizza.
+Made with a crispy crust, sticky cheese, and your choice of delectable toppings, it's a meal no one should miss.</p>
       </a>
     </li>
   </ul>